 This generation carries some high expectations for their retirement including things like exotic trips and new experiences.
 However, some Boomers have put these dreams on hold because of various financial issues.
 Some are still in the workforce while others struggle to pay crucial expenses like medical and housing bills.
 A few contributing factors include failed investments during the Great Recession and living longer, making retirement costly for today’s retirees.

-Despite this, marketers and economists alike should pay attention to the nuances of their financial lives to know how to support one of our country’s most influential generations.
+Despite this, marketers and economists alike should pay attention to the nuances of their financial lives to know how to support one of our country’s most influential generations in 2020.

 Baby Boomer Spending Power